Jose Trevino Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 11th in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 9.1 K/9, which ranks 11th in MLB.

-- The Rangers' 3.68 team ERA ranks ninth among all league pitching staffs.
+- The Rangers have a 3.62 team ERA that ranks ninth among all MLB pitching staffs.

-- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).
+- The Rangers give up the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- deGrom makes the start for the Rangers, his sixth of the season.
-He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.
+- Eovaldi (2-2) gets the starting nod for the Rangers in his sixth start of the season.
+He's put together a 5.20 ERA in 27 2/3 innings pitched, with 31 strikeouts.

-- The right-hander's last time out came on Sunday against the Oakland Athletics, when he tossed six innings, surrendering one earned run while giving up three hits.
+- The right-hander's last time out was on Monday against the Cincinnati Reds, when he went six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.